nanomsg/nng/docs/ref/proto/respondent.md

 ### Protocol Versions

 Only version 0 of this protocol is supported.
-At the time of writing, no other versions of this protocol have been defined.
+At the time of writing, no other versions of this protocol have been defined.[^resp1]

+[^resp1]:
-{{footnote: An earlier and incompatible version of the protocol was used in older pre-releases of [libnanomsg], but was not released in any production version.}}
+    An earlier and incompatible version of the protocol was used in older pre-releases of [libnanomsg], but was not released in any production version.

 ### Protocol Options